git-akshat/mini-project/README.md

 Auto-reply email and email-notifications are disabled.
 To enable it go to Config.java file and provide email id and password.

+Don't forget to provide these [permissions](https://github.com/git-akshat/mini-project/issues/1#issuecomment-612149057) in the firebase console.

 ## Developed by
 [`Akshat Agarwal`](https://github.com/git-akshat)